 |CHLAMYDIA & GONORRHEA

 Pubic Lice: A very common STD, crabs are very similar to head lice.
 While the itchy symptoms can be hard to miss, treatment for pubic lice can easily take care of the discomfort these pests can cause.

 Rare Infections: Some STDs, like granuloma inguinale and chancroid, are not so well known in North America, but that doesn't mean your not at risk of contracting these infections.
 Other lesser-talked about STDs include nongonococcal urethritis, molluscum contagiosum, and lymphogranuloma venereum.

 Sometimes STD symptoms can be confused with mononucleosis.
 Characterized by a fever, sore throat, and extreme weakness, mono is a viral infection that needs to be treated right away.
 If you think you have the illness, seek mono treatment as soon as possible.
 Also, yeast infection can cause painful itching and burning, and can even be transmitted sexually.

 Get all of the answers you need about STDs in our STD forum.

-People who are interested in educating and helping others protect themselves agasinst STDs may consider a CSU-Global degree in healthcare administration.
+People who are interested in educating and helping others protect themselves agasinst STDs may consider a Public Health Masters online.